 make_dems (long runtime - can run alongside make_coreg).
+If the area being processed has insignificant topography, this step can be skipped.

 make_resample

 After running, check the sizes of the resampled SLC images (ls -l /.slc).
 They should be all identical.
 For any that differ, the slave crop does not include the entire master crop, probably due to a problem with coregistration for that slave.
 After resolving the problem(s), run step_resample in the slave subdirectory for the problem slaves only.